Shreya1523/SonarQube-Project/README.md

 - Git
 # Steps
 1. Launch Ubuntu VM with instance type as t2.large, AMI: 24.04, Storage: 25 GB, No. of instances: 1
+2. Connect to the VM
+3. sudo apt update